almostengr/robinsonservices/mainwebsite/docs/services/ceilingfan.md

 in the housing.
 Unlike car parts, finding that exact replacement motor for your ceiling fan is not as easy as you think.
 It is best to replace the existing fan with a new one instead of trying to find replacement parts.

+### The ceiling fan wobbles a lot when running.
+Why is that?

+All ceiling fans will have some wobble when running as it is moving.
+However, a lot of wobbling can be an indicator for one of several problems:

+* The ceiling fan is out of balance
+* One or more of the ceiling fan blades are loose and need to be tightened
+* The ceiling fan is not properly seated in the hanger and needs to be repositioned
+* The junction box that the ceiling fan is mounted to is not secured correctly to the framing
+* The junction box that the ceiling fan is not rated for ceiling fans

+Regardless of what the cause may be, RHT Services will investigate and repair the problem for you.

+### I want brighter bulbs in my fixture, but it says that only low wattage blubs can be used.
+Why is this?

+In 2005, Congress passed the Energy Policy Act of 2005.
+Part of this legislation limits the amount of power that a ceiling fan and other multi-bulb fixtures can consume.
+As a result of this legislation, some manufacturers updated their products to have a wattage limiter switch.
+Other manufacturers took things a step further and designed their fixtures to use candelabra bulbs instead of standard Edison bulbs.
+The candelabra bulbs have a smaller base and usually consume less power than the common Edison bulbs.

+Thus if you try to use bulbs that consume more power than what the fixture is rated for, either the light will not work or the light may catch fire due to it pulling more power than it is rated for.